lpouillo/Funk/README.md

      - free = find the next free slot for a combination of resources,
      - max  = find the maximum number of nodes for the period specified.

     If no arguments is given, compile the planning of the whole platform and generate an oargridsub command line with all available resources for 1 hour.
-    Based on execo 2.2, http://execo.gforge.inria.fr/doc/ and the Grid'5000 Job API, https://api.grid5000.fr.
+    Based on execo 2.2, http://execo.gforge.inria.fr/doc/, oar 2.5, http://oar.imag.fr
+    and the Grid'5000 Job API, https://api.grid5000.fr.

     General options:
       Define mode and controls I/O.